Sanius HealthNov 2023 — Present

 • Accepted stricter ingestion contracts to reduce long-term downstream model drift.

-Confidentiality note
+Confidentiality

 • Domain entities and internal naming are abstracted; the architectural patterns and delivery model are preserved.